 - c.
 Restaurants and nightclubs shall be permitted as an accessory use within the hotel. - d.
 Barber shops and hair salons, gift shops, newspaper stands, smoking shops, spa, health club and similar uses shall be permitted as accessory uses. - 2.
 Extended Stay Lodging Facilities conforming to the following conditions: [Ord.
 1567-99, 3/2/1999] [Ord.
 1941-07, 9/4/07] - a.
 Accessory uses shall be permitted as follows: - (1) Exercise facilities, spa, and health club. - (2) Business services, such as access to fax, copier, personalized voice mail, meeting rooms and computers and Internet access, etc. - (3) Limited recreation facilities, such as a swimming pool, jogging trails and child play areas. - b.
 Each unit of accommodation shall contain a minimum floor area of 325 square feet.
 Ceilings shall be a minimum of 8 feet in height. - c.
 All access to individual units shall be from interior hallways. - d.
-Off street parking shall be provided based on a minimum of 1 parking space for each guest unit, inclusive of units occupied by resident employees. - E. General District Regulations.
+Off street parking shall be provided based on a minimum of one parking space for each guest unit, inclusive of units occupied by resident employees. - 3.
+Apartment dwellings conforming to the following conditions [Ord.
+2284-17, 12/19/17]: - a.
+Affordable housing conforming to Article X shall be required. - b.
+The use shall be located on one or more parcels that comprise the Quaker Bridge Mall. - c.
+The use shall be on a lot of at least 10 acres but no more than 20 acres of land. - d.
+The total number of dwelling units shall not exceed 350 units. - E. General District Regulations.
 The following general district requirements shall apply [Ord.
-1941-07, 9/4/07]:
+1941-07, 9/4/07] [Ord.
+2284-17, 12/19/17]: - 1.
+Minimum tract requirements: